khughitt/linear-models-study-group/08-linear-algebra-review-viii/README.md

 <!--- (Show geometrical interpretation of partial correlation from https://en.wikipedia.org/wiki/Partial_correlation#Using_matrix_inversion) -->
 ![https://upload.wikimedia.org/wikipedia/en/d/d5/PartialCorrelationGeometrically.jpg](https://upload.wikimedia.org/wikipedia/en/d/d5/PartialCorrelationGeometrically.jpg)

+### Positive definite
+A matrix is positive definite if it is symmetric and all of its eigenvalues are positive.

 ###Matrix inversion
 In ![](img/O_n3.png) we can calculate all partial correlations using matrix inversion.
 The only requirement is that the correlation matrix (or covariance matrix) must be positive definite (and therefore invertible)